NI-R0/ImageLabelApp/README.md

 # 🖼️ Image Label App

 A lightweight Windows application that allows you to **label images via the right-click context menu** in File Explorer.
-Labels `Favourites` and `Me` can be added or removed, and the app keeps track of them in a local SQLite database.
+Label `Favourites` is preset but one can create as many labels as he wants; the app keeps track of them in a local SQLite database.
 The labeled images are automatically copied into virtual folders based on their labels.

 ---